 Tres-Or Resources Ltd. is exploring its 100% owned Guigues Kimberlite pipe in southwestern Quebec for diamonds.
 Tres-Or's testing program began in December 2019 with completion of 5 HQ (62 mm diameter) core drill holes totaling 1,432 m.
 Each of the 5 completed holes intersected kimberlite and core samples yielded significant counts of microdiamonds.
 Two of the five holes were vertical and ended in kimberlite at 300 m, demonstrating that the pipe extends to great depth.
-The Guigues Kimberlite has substantial size (4 to 6 hectares), excellent local infrastructure, and importantly, Type II microdiamond content as well as highly encouraging diamond indicator mineral chemistry.
+The Guigues Kimberlite has substantial size (4 to 6 hectares), excellent local infrastructure, and importantly.
+Type II microdiamond content as well as highly encouraging diamond indicator mineral chemistry.

-Highlights from the 2020- 2021 test programs:
+Highlights from Tres-Or's drill testing programs:

-- Tres-Or recovered 58 microdiamonds from 511.6 kg of kimberlite tested at the Saskatchewan Research Council Geoanalytical Laboratories Diamond Services (SRC). - Type II diamond dominates (+75%) among microdiamonds from the Guigues Kimberlite in southwest Québec - 16 out of 21 microdiamonds large enough to be measured by SRC Labs (>0.150 mm) are Type II diamond, which lack the common impurity nitrogen - Type II diamonds are rare (less than 2% of gem diamonds sold) but can be extremely valuable and include many of the most famous and largest stones ever sold - In addition to being favorable Type II diamonds, 90% of recovered microdiamonds from Guigues (53 out of 58) are described by SRC Labs as "white/colourless, and transparent" - Photographs of all 21 Guigues microdiamonds >0.150 mm are available for viewing on www.tres-or.com - Microdiamond counts and indicator mineral chemistry are encouragingly comparable to De Beers' Victor Diamond Mine in the James Bay Lowlands of northern Ontario. - Recommended work includes processing most of the remaining December 2019 drill core to recover diamonds larger than 0.425 mm
+- Tres-Or recovered 58 microdiamonds from 511.6 kg of kimberlite tested at the Saskatchewan Research Council Geoanalytical Laboratories Diamond Services (SRC). - Type II diamond dominates (+75%) among microdiamonds from the Guigues Kimberlite in southwest Québec - 16 out of 21 microdiamonds large enough to be measured by SRC Labs (>0.150 mm) are Type II diamond, which lack the common impurity nitrogen - Type II diamonds are rare (less than 2% of gem diamonds sold) but can be extremely valuable and include many of the most famous and largest stones ever sold - In addition to being favorable Type II diamonds, 90% of recovered microdiamonds from Guigues (53 out of 58) are described by SRC Labs as "white/colourless, and transparent" - Photographs of all 21 Guigues microdiamonds >0.150 mm are available for viewing on www.tres-or.com

-• Tres-Or completed 1,500 m of HQ core (64 mm diameter) drilling in November 2021 for the recovery of macrodiamonds.
+- Microdiamond counts and indicator mineral chemistry are encouragingly comparable to De Beers' Victor Diamond Mine in the James Bay Lowlands of northern Ontario. - Recommended work includes processing most of the remaining December 2019 drill core to recover diamonds larger than 0.425 mm - Tres-Or completed 1,500 m of HQ core (64 mm diameter) drilling in November 2021 for the recovery of macrodiamonds - Recommended to process the 1st mini-bulk sample (+10 tonnes) of Guigues Kimberlite drill core for macrodiamond commercial content.

-Guigues 2021 Drill Program
+Guigues 2021-2022 Drill Program